Last Updated on March 22, 2026 by Hannah Stephenson

 Address: 32 Loop Street, City Centre

-Open times: 6 pm – 3 am Wednesday and Thursday; closes at 4 am Friday and Saturday
+Open times: 6 pm – 4 am from Wednesday to Saturday

 Cape Town Nightclubs